mosajjal/emerald/README.md

 - Query DMARC of a domain and display the parsed output
 - Parse DMARC XML report from .xml, .zip and .gz formats

 ### DKIM
 - Query DKIM of a domain and display the parsed output

 ### SPF
-- Query SPF of a domain and display the parsed output (WIP)
+- Query SPF of a domain and display the parsed output

 ### MX
 - Query MX of a domain and display the parsed output